Altinn/altinn-studio-docs/content/architecture/security/authorization/altinn-apps/app/pep.md

 Attribute based authorization is best solved with [Policy Based Authorization in asp.net core](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies?view=aspnetcore-3.0)

-The Policy Enforcment Point in the ASP.Net Web application template is created as a [Authorization Handler](https://github.com/aspnet/AspNetCore/blob/release/3.0/src/Security/Authorization/Core/src/AuthorizationHandler.cs).
+The Policy Enforcement Point in the ASP.Net Web application template is created as a [Authorization Handler](https://github.com/aspnet/AspNetCore/blob/release/3.0/src/Security/Authorization/Core/src/AuthorizationHandler.cs).

 In the App there is defined a set of [AuthorizationRequirements](https://github.com/aspnet/AspNetCore/blob/release/3.0/src/Security/Authorization/Core/src/IAuthorizationRequirement.cs) and for each operation of the different API endpoins needs to be configured with the correct requirement.

 Example on requirements are
-- InstanceRead (User/system needs to be authorized to perform read operation on the instance in current state)
+- InstanceRead (User/system needs to be authorized to perform read action on the instance in current state)
-- InstanceWrite (User/system needs to be authorized to perform write operation on the instance and its data in current state)
+- InstanceWrite (User/system needs to be authorized to perform write action on the instance and its data in current state)
 - InstanceInstansiate (user/system needs to be authorized to instansiate a instance for a app)

 The PEP will based on route data (like instanceId) and the authenticated Identity create a [decision request](https://github.com/Altinn/altinn-studio/blob/master/src/Altinn.Platform/Altinn.Platform.Authorization/IntegrationTests/Data/Xacml/3.0/AltinnApps/AltinnApps0007Request.json) and call PDP.